-- In Chief Architect X3 and newer versions of the software, select the Properties tab, which controls how the material appears in most rendered and ray traced 3D views.
+- Select the Properties panel, which controls how the material appears in most rendered and ray traced 3D views.
 The preview on the right displays the material and as the settings are changed, the preview updates.

 If you ever need information about the settings in a particular dialog box, click the Help button at the bottom right corner to launch Chief Architect's context sensitive help to the page that provides a detailed explanation of each option in the dialog.

-- On the Manufacturer tab, if the selected material was copied from the Manufacturer library category as our example was, the Manufacturer’s tab lists contact information.
+- On the Manufacturer panel, if the selected material was copied from the Manufacturer library category as our example was, the Manufacturer’s panel lists contact information.

 You can repeat this process to create as many copies of the materials that you need in different colors, rotations, scales, reflectivity, with various origins, etc.